 We share in a future-oriented and distinctive learning culture guided by reflection, wisdom and service.
-We empower young women to transform the world with hope and care.
+We empower young women to transform the world with faithfulness, courage and confidence.

 Genazzano FCJ College lives its vision through embracing the talents, potential and dignity of each person.